aDotInTheVoid/boxcars/docs/report/report.md

 ```

 Because the borrow checker knows what values each borrow is borrowing from, it
-is able to ensure that borrows are not instead of doing UB like it would in C++.
+is able to ensure that borrows are not dangling (instead of doing UB like it would in C++).
 Listing \ref{rust-uaf} attempts to use a borrow to `short_lived` after it's gone
 out of scope (and therefore dropped).
 This is caught by the compiler, as shown
 be the error in listing \ref{rust-uaf-err}, whereas in C++ it would be undefined